Maintenance Worker (Three Casual Positions)

 Condition of Employment

-- Follow all guidelines harmoniously and cooperatively, creating a team approach in their duties for the Band’s future success
+- ▪ Follow all guidelines harmoniously and cooperatively, creating a team approach in their duties for the Lax Kw’alaams Band and the Lax Kw'alaams Wap Suwilaawksa School future success

 Classification/Pay Scale

-- As per the Canadian Union of Public Employees’ Local 2365 Collective Agreement
+- ▪ As per the B.C.
+General Employees’ Union Collective Agreement

-** Preference will be given to qualified Lax Kw’alaams Band Members, individuals of Indigenous ancestry, and other equity-deserving applicants, we encourage all candidates to apply.
+** Preference will be given to Lax Kw’alaams Band Members or qualified applicants of Indigenous ancestry.
+However, we invite all qualified individuals to apply

 Location: Lax Kw’alaams, British Columbia